TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Conclusion, Limits and Perspective

-We proposed a new metric to automatically quantify the performances of T2I models in terms of prompt-image alignment.
+We proposed a new metric to automatically quantify the performance of T2I models in terms of prompt-image alignment.
 Contrary to previous research efforts, it is based on prompt templates, that allow a finer analysis with regard to the syntax of the prompt.
-Hence we showed that the alignment performances of most T2I models drop significantly with the number of objects specified in the prompt and that effect is even more critical for color attribution.
+Hence, we showed that the alignment performance of most T2I models drops significantly with the number of objects specified in the prompt and that effect is even more critical for color attribution.
+Extending TIAM with more objects and attributes would result in the need to generate an exponential number of prompts, thus becoming cumbersome in practice.
+However, we show in Section~\ref{appendix:scalabilityTiam} of the Supp.
+Mat. that TIAM can be reliably estimated from a set of $\approx 300$ prompts.
 Our metric also allows us to study the influence of the input seed at inference.
-We showed that there exist some seeds that systematically result in better output images than others, and that it generalizes on objects out of the set used to determine them.
-It draws possible future research toward the mining of such ``good seeds'', as a complementary activity to prompt engineering to optimize the outputs of T2I models.
+We showed that there exist some seeds that systematically result in better output images than others and that it generalizes to objects out of the set used to determine them.
+It draws possible future research toward the mining of such ``good seeds'', similarly to some studies for text models \cite{dodge-arxiv-20}, as a complementary activity to prompt engineering to optimize the outputs of T2I models.
+For a comprehensive analysis of T2I performance, TIAM should be combined with other metrics reflecting other aspects than prompt-image alignment, such as \cite{salimans2016improved_gans, heusel2017fid,cho2022dalleval,saharia2022photorealistic,zhang2023auditing}.